SinusPi/lrcat-utils/README.md

 `powershell -file lrcat_diff.ps1 -left catalog-a.lrcat -right catalog-b.lrcat`

-(though for the latter you may need to enable PowerShell file execution; google for `set-executionpolicy remotesigned`.)
+For the latter you may need to enable PowerShell file execution; google for `set-executionpolicy remotesigned`.
+I recommend the PowerShell version, as it shows its results in a scrollable, sortable table - the .bat version only produces a plain CSV file.

 If catalogs are properly read, you should eventually see a table with columns of: `path`, `diff`, `tdate1`, `edate1`, `edits1`, `lastedit1`, `keywords1` and `pick1`, and, respectively, `tdate2` and so on.